OPERA-Cal-Val/OPERA-ArcGIS-Toolbox/README.md

 -	a color ramp file (colorramp.clr): This is used to preserve original OPERA color ramp information during geoprocessing.
 NOTE: The MGRS grid shapefile and the colorramp.clr file are required to successfully run the tools.
 Please refrain from deleting/moving outside of its current location.

+Video turorials for the toolbox are available here https://www.youtube.com/playlist?list=PLKWlaxzCh8uLAtuqFMQtjbZxqhKI_9fPR.
+Note* these tutorials were made for the first version of the toolbox that did not include DIST-ALERT or RTC products.

 ## Installation
 To install this toolbox, first download the included zip folder and extract.
 Next, open ArcGIS Pro, navigate to "Toolboxes" in the catalog.
 Right click on Toolboxes, select "add toolbox", and select the .atbx file in the unpacked location.